The Penrose Property with a Cosmological Constant: Spacetimes with Cosmological Constant

 Next we consider spacetimes which are asymptotically anti-de Sitter.
-Such spacetimes are solutions to the Einstein equations with a negative cosmological constant and have a timelike boundary, denoted $\partial \tilde{M}$.
-As a result there is no distinction between ``past'' and ``future'' null infinity, meaning it is not immediately obvious what the analogue of the Penrose property should be.
-Perhaps the most natural questions to ask in this situation have already been addressed by Gao and Wald in \cite{GW}.
+The boundary of the conformal compactification, denoted $\partial \overline{M}$, is timelike and cannot be separated into ``past'' and ``future'' components.
+As a result it is not obvious what the analogue of the non-timelike boundary version of the Penrose property should be.

-In order to formulate an appropriate version of the Penrose property, we begin by following \cite{HorowitzItzhaki}.
-Given $p\in\partial \tilde{M}$, it will be useful to distinguish between the set of points in $\partial \tilde{M}$ which can be reached by future pointing timelike curves from $p$ which either remain on $\partial \tilde{M}$ or which have only their endpoints on $\partial \tilde{M}$.
-We define the following sets

-We begin by considering pure anti-de Sitter spacetime in $d+1$ dimensions.
-Similarly to de Sitter spacetime (equation (\ref{eqn:dSsubspace})), this spacetime is the isometrically embedded submanifold of $\text{Mink}_{d+1,1}$ given by
+To address this, we begin by considering anti-de Sitter spacetime in $d+1$ dimensions.
+This spacetime is an isometrically embedded submanifold of $\text{Mink}_{d,2}$ defined by

 where $(x_0,x_1,...,x_{d+1})$ are a standard Cartesian co-ordinate system on $\mathbbm{R}^{d+1,1}$ and the radius of curvature, $l$, is a positive constant which is related to the cosmological constant by